AppSecure-nrw/security-belts/yellow/definition-of-quality-gates.md

 # Definition of Quality Gates

-Define quality gates adhering to your companies policy, make sure that all requirements are fulfilled.
+Define quality gates adhering to your companies policy.
+Make sure that all requirements are fulfilled.
 Also define quality gates for found vulnerabilities and provide feedback about vulnerabilities and time of exposure.

 ## Benefits